suyash-sneo/rkl/README.md

 ```

 CLI flags mirror the environment fields (including `--ssl-ca-pem`, `--ssl-certificate-pem`, and `--ssl-key-pem`) so you can reuse the same credentials outside of the TUI.

+## Future query UI ideas

+- Named or saved queries with a browser so you can keep a favorites list ready to run.
+- Query templates/snippets that expand into time-bounded WHERE clauses or other common patterns.
+- Multiple editor buffers or “tabs” (think `Alt-1/2/3`) to juggle several in-flight statements.
+- External editor integration (`$EDITOR`) to pop open a full GUI/IDE editor and return the contents to RKL.
+- Per-topic and per-environment recent query lists to resurface context-specific work.

 ## Build